-On May 3, 2023, the US Securities and Exchange Commission (the SEC) adopted amendments to Form PF[1] to (1) require event reporting for large hedge fund and private equity fund advisers and (2) to amend reporting requirements for large private equity fund advisers (the Amendments).
+On May 3, 2023, the US Securities and Exchange Commission (the SEC) adopted amendments to Form PF[1] to (1) require event reporting for large hedge fund and private equity fund advisers and (2) to amend periodic reporting requirements for large private equity fund advisers (together, the Amendments).
 The goal of the Amendments is to allow the SEC to collect more data from Form PF to better assess systemic risks, market weaknesses, and potential areas for investor harm and decide whether they need to propose more regulations for the industry as it continues to grow.
+Information reported on Form PF is not publicly available.[2]

-- Quarterly private equity event reports for ALL private equity fund advisers (Section 6; effective December 11, 2023),[2]
+- Quarterly private equity event reports for large or smaller private equity fund advisers (as described above) (Section 6; was effective December 11, 2023),

-- Large private equity fund adviser reporting for advisers having at least $2 billion in assets under management (AUM) (Section 4; effective June 11, 2024), and
+- Annual large private equity fund adviser reporting for advisers having at least $2 billion in assets under management (AUM) (Section 4; will be effective June 11, 2024), and

-- Current reporting for large hedge fund advisers having at least $1.5 billion in AUM that has qualifying hedge funds with a net asset value (NAV) of at least $500 million (Section 5; effective December 11, 2023).
+- 72-hour reporting for large hedge fund advisers having at least $1.5 billion in AUM having qualifying hedge funds with a net asset value (NAV) of at least $500 million (Section 5; was effective December 11, 2023).

-Quarterly private equity event reports for all private equity fund advisers
+Quarterly reports for all private equity fund advisers

 Adviser-led secondary transactions